-To unlock the front axle; push the REAR LOCK button.
+When both the axles are locked, to unlock the front axle, push the REAR LOCK button while in 4WD LOW.
 The FRONT/REAR LOCK indicator light will go out when the axle is unlocked.

 The axle lockers could be torque locked due to side to side loads on the axle.
 Driving slowly while turning the steering wheel from a left hand turn to a right hand turn or driving in REVERSE for a short distance may be required to release the torque lock and unlock the axles.